Emilio Isgrò

-Emilio Isgrò (born October 1937, in Barcellona Pozzo di Gotto, Sicily) is an Italian artist and writer, known for his use of the erasure technique in his art works.
+Emilio Isgrò (born 6 October 1937) is an Italian artist and writer, known for his use of the erasure technique in his art works.

 Biography

-Isgrò was born in Sicily but he moved to Milan when he was 19.
+Isgrò was born on 6 October 1937 in Barcellona Pozzo di Gotto, Sicily, but he moved to Milan when he was 19.
 He made his literary debut in 1956 with the poetry collection Fiere del Sud (Arturo Schwarz Editore).
 In 1964 he first began erasing encyclopaedias and other texts, making his personal contribution to the birth and development of visual poetry and conceptual art.
-In 1966, during a one-man show at the Galleria Traghetto in Venice, he published Dichiarazione 1, defining his conception of poetry as ‘general art of the sign’.
+In 1966, during a one-man show at the Galleria Traghetto in Venice, he published Dichiarazione 1, defining his conception of poetry as "general art of the sign".
 He published the volume of poems L'età della ginnastica (Mondadori).
+In 1976 the first retrospective of his work was held at the Centro Studi e Archivio della Comunicazione (CSAC) in Parma.

-In 1977 he took part in the Venice Biennale, returning there in 1978, 1986 and 1993.
+In 1977, Isgrò took part in the Venice Biennale, returning there in 1978, 1986 and 1993.
 He was one of a group of artists featured in the exhibition Contemporanea (1973), curated by Achille Bonito Oliva in the underground car park of the Villa Borghese in Rome.
-The following year Isgrò published L'avventurosa: Vita di Emilio Isgrò nelle testimonianze di uomini di stato, scrittori, artisti, parlamentari, attori, parenti, familiari, amici, anonimi cittadini (Il Formichiere), which was nominated for the Strega Prize.
-In 1976 the first retrospective of his work was held at the Centro Studi e Archivio della Comunicazione (CSAC) in Parma.
-In 1977 he was awarded the first prize at the XIVth Bienal de São Paulo in Brazil.
+The following year, he published L'avventurosa: Vita di Emilio Isgrò nelle testimonianze di uomini di stato, scrittori, artisti, parlamentari, attori, parenti, familiari, amici, anonimi cittadini (Il Formichiere), which was nominated for the Strega Prize.
+Also in 1977, he was awarded the first prize at the XIVth Bienal de São Paulo in Brazil.
 That same year he also published the novel Marta de Rogatiis Johnson (Feltrinelli).
-In 1979 he presented Chopin, an installation and musical score for 15 pianos, at the Rotonda della Besana in Milan.
+In 1979, he presented Chopin, an installation and musical score for 15 pianos, at the Rotonda della Besana in Milan.